Canonical measures and the dynamical systems of Bergman kernels: Introduction

 Also difficulty arises to study a K\"{a}hler-Ricci flow, when we consider non minimal algebraic varieties.
 In this case the flow of the K\"{a}hler class associated with a K\"{a}hler-Ricci flow reaches the boundary of the K\"{a}hler cone in finite time.
 Hence in this case it is inevitable to deal with a singular K\"{a}hler Ricci flow.
 But the dynamical constrution (Theorem \ref{DS}) automatically produces the cannocical semipositve current (or the canonical measure) as soon as the Kodaira dimension of the variety is nonnegative.
 One may consider Theorem \ref{DS} as a discretization of a K\"{a}hler-Ricci flow\footnote{In \cite{LC}, I have used another discretization of a K\"{a}hler-Ricci flow.} and it overcomes the difficulty arising from singularities.

-The author would like to express his sincere thanks to the referee for pointing out several errors. \\ {\bf Notations} \begin{itemize} \item For a real number $a$, $\lceil a\rceil$ denotes the minimal integer greater than or equal to $a$ and $\lfloor a\rfloor$ denotes the maximal integer smaller than or equal to $a$. \item Let $X$ be a projective variety and let $D$ be a Weil divsor on $X$.
+After the completion of this paper (math.ArXiv.0805.1829), I extended the result to the case of KLT pairs (\cite{LC}) and thought that the technique used to solve the twisted K\"{a}hler-Einstein equation (\ref{LKE}) is standard.
+But recently it was pointed out by S. Boucksom that the existence of the solution of (\ref{LKE}) does not follow from the ready made techniques because the corresponding Monge-Amp`{e}re equation has nonalgebraic singularities.
+Moreover I could not follow the proof of \cite[Theorem B.2]{s-t} by J. Song and G. Tian which asserts Theorem \ref{main} in this paper independently.
+Hence I decieded to publish this paper independently. \\ {\bf Acknowledgement} I would like to express to S. Boucksom who pointed out a crucial error in the previous version.
+Namely he pointed out the case $D_{X/Y}\neq 0$ (cf. Section 3.2) is lacking in the previous version. \\ {\bf Notations} \begin{itemize} \item For a real number $a$, $\lceil a\rceil$ denotes the minimal integer greater than or equal to $a$ and $\lfloor a\rfloor$ denotes the maximal integer smaller than or equal to $a$. \item Let $X$ be a projective variety and let $D$ be a Weil divsor on $X$.
 Let $D = \sum d_{i}D_{i}$ be the irreducible decomposition.
 We set

 \item Let $L$ be a line bundle on a compact complex manifold $X$.
 A singular hermitian metric $h$ on $L$ is given by